1. Catalogs

 Open the catalog to page 2

-Weather Critical Operations - 3
+Weather Critical Operations-3

 Application Questions Can the plane land safely, even in tropical rainfall and winter conditions?
 Is the travel time for my route calculated correctly as a function of the weather conditions?
 Are there alternatives that are not restricted by the weather?
 Can I continue to operate the wind turbine under the prevailing wind conditions?
 Is the position of the turbine optimally aligned?
 Does my solar farm deliver the expected (energy) yield?
 Does my plant protection strategy work and does it prevent attack by insects or fungi?
-Can snow-making equipment be optimally controlled so that there is...
+Can snow-making equipment be optimally controlled so that there is still...

 Open the catalog to page 3

-Weather Critical Operations - 4
+Weather Critical Operations-4

 complex and must have a long service life.
 We also specified these requirements for our environmental sensors: > High long-term stability of the sensor > Very long service life > Extreme robustness > Precise measurements > Calibration capability of the sensor > Reliable measurement even under extreme conditions > Software upgrades